Home » Repurposed Furniture » Kid’s Chalkboard Desk using Repurposed Nightstand

 Free Nightstand

 Here’s the lucky guy right here!
-Many times I demolish a lot of my pieces, but this guy got off easy.
+Many times, I demolish a lot of my pieces, but this guy got off easy.

-Designing Kid’s Chalkboard Desk with Storage
+Designing a Kid’s Chalkboard Desk with Storage

-design stage nightstand deskI dug out this piece of mdf that was dismantled from an old chest of drawers.
+I dug out this piece of MDF that was dismantled from an old chest of drawers.
 It was the side section.
-On the Smurf Desk I attached legs, but because the “top” I’m using is sort of on the short side, I knew I didn’t have room to spare for legs.
+On the Smurf Desk, I attached legs, but because the “top” I’m using is sort of on the short side, I knew I didn’t have room to spare for legs.

-Building a Bookshelf for Chalkboard Desk
+Building a Bookshelf for a Chalkboard Desk

-kreg multi toolThis is attaching the bottom shelf (frame).
-I wanted it to appear it has legs instead of resting it right on the floor.
+This photo shows me attaching the bottom shelf (frame).
+I wanted it to appear as if it had legs instead of resting right on the floor.
 I used my Kreg multi-mark tool for spacing.

-pocket holesAfter completing the construction, I drilled pocket holes on the top of the new bookshelf in order to attach it to the new top of the desk.
+After completing the construction, I drilled pocket holes on the top of the new bookshelf in order to attach it to the top of the desk.

 How to Make a Kid’s Chalkboard Desk

-thin plywood back for bookshelfI cut a thin piece of plywood to close off the back of the bookshelf.
+This view is from the back, where you can see how I attached the brace.
+I cut a thin piece of plywood to close off the back of the bookshelf.
 I secured it with my nail gun.

 Remove a Drawer | Make a Shelf

-remove drawer make shelfSo, the new chalkboard desk will have a shelf and a drawer.
+The new chalkboard desk will feature a shelf and a drawer.

 Time to Paint the Kid’s Desk

-diy chalky paint primerTime for paint!
-I mixed up some diy chalky paint primer using Behr Polished Pearl and plaster of paris.
+Time for paint!
+I mixed up some diy chalky paint primer using Behr Polished Pearl and plaster of Paris.

-homeright finish maxYou probably know I always start painting my projects from the underneath side because generally when someone loads their new furniture piece in their vehicle, they need to lift it up and lay it down.
+You probably know that I always start painting my projects from the underside, because generally, when someone loads their new furniture piece into their vehicle, they need to lift it and lay it down.
 Winking smile I took the easy way out and used my Homeright Finish Max to get the best finish.

 Don’t you love how it’s going?